-Note: In March 2020, the UO Board of Trustees approved the Oregon Guarantee Tuition program.
+Note: In March 2020, the UO Board of Trustees approved the Oregon Guarantee tuition program.
 Learn more about the program: https://financialaid.uoregon.edu/oregon-guarantee

-Fall term

-TFAB meetings are held throughout the fall to provide critical information and training on current and historical UO budget information, projected cost increases, historical and comparative tuition and fee rates, the Public University Support Fund (PUSF), cost management plans, enrollment trends, updated UO financials, and other financial issues.

-January 12, 2021 • TFAB, in collaboration with ASUO, organizes a public student forum to share information related to the university's budget and to solicit feedback and ideas from students.
+× • TFAB meetings are held throughout the fall to provide critical information and training on current and historical UO budget information, projected cost increases, historical and Fall term comparative tuition and fee rates, the Public University Support Fund (PUSF), cost management plans, enrollment trends, updated UO financials, and other financial issues.
+2022 January 2023 TFAB, in collaboration with the ASUO, organizes a public student forum to share information related to the university's budget and to solicit feedback and ideas from students.
 This is an important way for TFAB to gain student input before developing recommendations.

-Weeks 1-5 of winter term TFAB meets regularly to review proposals for graduate tuition, mandatory fees, non-mandatory fees (such as housing costs and course fees), and the structure of tuition (including, for example, differential tuition levels or comprehensive graduate program rates).
-TFAB also develops recommendations for the tuition rates for the incoming cohort of undergraduate students.

-Mid-February

-- TFAB provides the president with a memo that includes: - recommendations related to tuition and fee increases, and - the full range of opinions and concerns raised by members of the advisory group - TFAB members have the opportunity to submit a minority memo if they have recommendations that differ from the consensus of the group

-Mid-/late February

-- The university president - reviews the TFAB memo and shares it with campus - opens a campus-wide survey requesting input from students, faculty, and staff - holds a public forum to discuss the TFAB recommendations - The university president - reviews input on TFAB's recommendations before making his own recommendations - sends a message to campus regarding his recommendations - submits tuition and fee recommendations to the UO Board of Trustees
+2025 Weeks 1-5 of winter TFAB meets regularly to review proposals for graduate tuition, mandatory fees, non- mandatory fees (such as housing costs and course fees), and the structure of tuition (including, for example, differential tuition levels or comprehensive graduate program rates).
+TFAB also develops recommendations for the tuition rates for the incoming cohort of undergraduate students. term • TFAB provides the president with a memo that includes: recommendations related to tuition and fee increases, and Mid- the full range of opinions and concerns raised by members of the advisory group February TFAB members have the opportunity to submit a minority memo if they have recommendations that differ from the consensus of the group • The university president: reviews the TFAB memo and shares it with campus opens a campus-wide survey requesting input from students, faculty, and staff Mid-/late February holds a public forum to discuss the TFAB recommendations • The university president: reviews input on TFAB's recommendations before making his own recommendations Late sends a message to campus regarding his recommendations Feb/early submits tuition and fee recommendations to the UO Board of Trustees March March 2023 • The UO Board of Trustees reviews recommendations and determines FY2024 UO tuition rates.
+2023

-March 8-9,

-Late

-Feb/early March

-• The UO Board of Trustees reviews recommendations and determines FY2022 UO tuition rates.